Making An Application For Relief From Sanctions - A Case Study

 The Claim was allowed to continue as a result of the application.

 If you have initiated a claim and you are unsure about what to do next, please get in touch with our Commercial Litigation team.
 It may be that your claim has been struck out due to you missing a deadline.
 This doesn’t necessarily mean that is the end of the road for your case.
 You may be able to have the claim reinstated by making a relief from sanctions application to the Court.
-Aneela Ahmed is an expert in dealing with these cases and should you require some no obligation advice, then do not hesitate to contact her.
+We are experts in dealing with these cases and should you require some no obligation advice, then do not hesitate to contact us.

 Get in touch with our experts today for free, no obligation legal advice